 If you notice a sudden drop off in your hearing at any time, this could be a medical emergency.
 Contact your doctor immediately.

 Advocate for yourself

 While hearing aids help a lot, asking for other assistance can improve your ability to communicate tremendously.
 For example, the next time you go out to dinner, include a request for a quiet corner table in your reservation.
 Be sure to mention that someone in your party wears hearing aids so the restaurant takes the request seriously.
 I almost always get a positive response.

 Remind friends and family to let you choose where you want to sit so you are positioned to hear your best.
 I prefer to have my back against a wall to block out distracting background noise, but others might be more concerned with the location of the lighting for lip-reading.
 You know what will help you so be sure to make it happen.

-Is 2017 the year you make a new beginning with your hearing loss?
+Is this the year you make a new beginning with your hearing loss?

 Seek out open captioned theater performances and use caption readers at the movies.
 You will better enjoy these types of activities and will also help raise awareness about the importance of hearing loss accommodations.
 Be sure to compliment the venues for having this additional support available.

 Hearing solutions are no longer one hearing aid fits all situations.
 Your hearing aids remain your primary lifeline, but using them in conjunction with other assistive devices in difficult listening situations can make a big difference.